AlbertMkwanda/MobileApp_Assignment_AlbertMkwanda_BSC351_2/README.md

 4. Build and run the application on an Android emulator or a physical device (API 26+).

 ## Future Enhancements

-*   **Data Import/Export:** Add functionality to import class lists from CSV files and export grade sheets as CSV or PDF.
 *   **Data Backup & Restore:** Implement a feature to back up the SQLite database to cloud storage (e.g., Google Drive) and restore it.
 *   **Advanced Weighting:** Allow lecturers to define custom weightings for each assessment component directly within the app.
 *   **Modernize Database Access:** Migrate from the manual `DatabaseHelper` and `DAO` to **Room Persistence Library** for compile-time SQL query verification, less boilerplate code, and easier integration with Kotlin Coroutines.